razaellahi/ibs-format/README.md

-# What is this ?
+# Description

-Format the text like bold, italic, strike, and more by applying HTML tags also detect links in text and convert them to HTML `<a>` tags.
+Format the text like bold, italic, strike, and more by applying HTML tags and detect links in the text and convert them to HTML `<a>` tags.

 # Demo

-<a href="https://stackblitz.com/edit/angular-ivy-pueiy9?file=src%2Fapp%2Fapp.component.ts" target='_blank'>CLICK HERE</a>
+<a href="https://stackblitz.com/edit/angular-ivy-v54dbf?file=src%2Fapp%2Fapp.component.ts" target='_blank'>CLICK HERE</a>

 # Installation